Bill Young (Florida politician): Personal life

 Young married Marian Ford on August 20, 1949, when he was an 18-year-old high school dropout and she was 17, entering her senior year at St. Petersburg High School.
 They had three children: Terry, Pamela, and Kimber.
 In 1985, after 36 years of marriage, Young divorced Marian.
 As part of the divorce agreement, Marian received $2,000 per month in alimony in exchange for agreeing to seal the divorce records and not speaking publicly about it during Young's lifetime.
 Eight days after the divorce became final, Young married Beverly Angello, who had worked as a secretary in his congressional office and was 25 years his junior.
 Young and Beverly had two children together: Charles William "Billy" (who was born in 1984, while Young was still married to Marian) and Patrick, in addition to Beverly's son, Robbie, from her first marriage.

-On October 18, 2013, Young died at Walter Reed Hospital in Bethesda, Maryland at the age of 82.
+On October 18, 2013, nine days after announcing his retirement, Young died at Walter Reed Hospital in Bethesda, Maryland at the age of 82.
 He had been hospitalized for almost two weeks after suffering a broken hip and fractured pelvis.
 Doctors could not perform hip surgery because of brittle bones caused by multiple myeloma, a blood cancer that forms in bone marrow.

 On January 6, 2014, Marian Young and the three children from his first marriage spoke out for the first time since Young's death.
 Marian said that her lawyer had specifically asked her to keep silent about her husband's affair with Beverly due to concerns that he would lose his congressional seat.
 Even though the divorce records were sealed, many journalists at the time "knew about the affair and the [extramarital child's] birth, but believed such issues fell outside the public's right to know."
 Terry, Pamela and Kimber also claimed that they had only heard from their father sporadically in the three decades following the divorce.